 Spirometry is a common Pulmonary Function Test (PFT) that measures lung function.
-The SBG Multi-function Spirometer is a highly versatile hand-held spirometer that provides measurements of Simple Spirometry, Flow Volume Loops, Maximum Voluntary Ventilation and Bronchial Challenge.
+The SBG Multi-function Spirometer is a highly versatile hand-held spirometer that provides measurements of Simple Spirometry, Flow Volume Loops, Maximum Voluntary Ventilation, and Bronchial Challenge.
 Generally speaking, it measures the speed and amount of air that a patient inhales and exhales and uses that information to asses conditions such as asthma and COPD that may affect lung function.
+At Park

 (Length of Time: 3 minutes)

 A spirometry is a test that is commonly used for patients with:

 Since the measurement process only takes a few minutes, this allows the patient to discuss the results immediately with their physician.
 Additional testing may be necessary in order to better diagnose chronic lung conditions such as asthma.

 At the present time, the diagnostic test takes approximately 15 minutes.
 The patient will be instructed to inhale then exhale into a tube for as long as possible.
 This tube is attached to a spirometer machine.
 It is also important for the patient to form a tight seal with the tube, letting no air escape.